Know Your Working Rights for Working Holidays in New Zealand

 This guide will go through the basic employment rights that are likely to apply to your working holiday experience.
 For the extensive list of employment rights, see the Ministry of Business, Innovation and Employment (MBIE) website.

 Your Right to Work in New Zealand on a Working Holiday Visa

 Your first right as an individual with a Working Holiday Visa is the right to work in New Zealand.
 The New Zealand Working Holiday Scheme gives you certain rights to work in New Zealand, including that the individual:

 - Can work and travel in New Zealand for up to 6, 12 or 23 months, depending on your country of origin

 - Must comply with the employment conditions for your country’s specific Working Holiday Scheme

 - Can study one or more courses for up to six months.

 More details on each of these conditions can be researched on the Immigration New Zealand website.
 We also outline the conditions in detail in our guide, The New Zealand Working Holiday Visa: Everything You Need to Know!

 The Employment Agreement

-You must sign a written agreement or contract with your employer before starting work.
+First things first, you must sign a written agreement or contract with your employer before starting work.
 That way, you know what you are getting yourself in for and reduce the risk of misunderstandings.
 A number of minimum conditions will be outlined in the agreement, but even if they are not outlined, some conditions must still be met.
-These conditions are discussed in this article and in-depth on the Employment New Zealand website.Employers must keep a copy of the agreement to which you can get copies on request.
+These conditions are discussed in this article and in-depth on the Employment New Zealand website, which is run by the New Zealand Government.